matthieugomez/LeastSquaresOptim.jl/README.md

 ```
 You can also add the options : `x_tol`, `f_tol`, `g_tol`, `iterations` and `Δ` (initial radius).

 The gradient of `f` is computed using automatic differenciation, through the package `ForwardDiff.jl`.
-This requires that the function `f` can be called when `x` is a `DualNumber`.
+This means that the function `f` should work when `x` is a `DualNumber`.
 In particular, initiate temporary matrices/vector with the type of the input `eltype(x)`, rather than `Float64`.

 ## Advanced Syntax